MortalityReporting/RavenDocs/docs/source/userManual/recordManagement.rst

 .. image::
    ../images/case_viewer.png
-   :alt: Raven Case Viewer Diagram
+   :alt: Raven Record Viewer Diagram

-The Case Viewer also features a FHIR Resource Explorer, which allows users to select a field and see the underlying FHIR Resource structure containing the related data.
+The Record Viewer also features a FHIR Resource Explorer, which allows users to select a field and see the underlying FHIR Resource structure containing the related data.
 The FHIR Resource Explorer will support JSON and XML formats, as well as a human readable “narrative view”.

 .. note::
     **Use Case**: Human readable display of MDI FHIR IG data with a FHIR explorer.
-Any cases loaded in the Raven FHIR server should be retrievable by Case Viewer.
+Any cases loaded in the Raven FHIR server should be retrievable by Record Viewer.
 Users can use FHIR APIs to load the data.